 “any freely given specific and informed indication of his wishes by which the data subject signifies his agreement to personal data relating to him being processed”

 “any freely given, specific, informed and unambiguous indication of the data subject’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her”

 Key elements of the consent definition remain: consent must be freely given, specific, informed, and there must be an indication signifying agreement.
 The specific requirement that the receipt of the appropriate consent is to be unambiguous reflects the elevated standard required under the GDPR.

 Having seen the differences above it must be pointed out that there is no requirement to obtain fresh consent in preparation for the GDPR.
 Organisations need to be certain that they have an individuals’ consent to process their data that meets the GDPR standard in being specific, granular, clear, prominent, opted-in, properly documented and easily withdrawn.
 Even if one of these areas is uncertain, fresh GDPR-compliant consent, or an alternative to consent, should be sought.

 Consent must be given freely, for a specific purpose, and the individual (data subject) giving consent must be given informed and unambiguous information.
 There must be a positive opt-in – consent cannot be inferred from silence, pre-ticked boxes or inactivity.
 The requirement for consent must also be separate from other terms and conditions.
 Organisations are also required to have clear and simple methods in place for data subjects to withdraw consent.

-Consent has also to be verifiable and data subjects will have enhanced rights when organisations, especially employers, rely on consent to process their data.
+Consent also has to be verifiable, and data subjects will have enhanced rights when organisations, especially employers, rely on consent to process their data.

 The GDPR sets out specific provisions with relation to children’s consent for online services which are beyond the brief outline covered by this blog.